-3.2.1 The proposal consists of the demolition of existing garage and erection of a single-storey rear and side extension.
+3.2.1 The proposal consists of the Erection of a Ground Floor wrap around, First Floor Rear Extension, Side Roof Dormer And Front Porch.
 Further details about the proposals have been provided in Appendix A.

 3.3 Local Geology